GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_design_I.md

 - For raster data, you can assign a colour gradient for the different values

 The styling of a layer is how you communicate the information to your audience.
-Each data-layer in your QGIS-project has it's own styling rules.
+Each data-layer in your QGIS-project has its own styling rules.
 These can range from simple (e.g. display line data as black lines, assigning a colour to polygons) to more complex (e.g. differentiate between different types of roads, add complex fill-patterns to polygons, or add SVG-symbols of varying sizes to ).